Monirul13/learning-git/README.md

-# learning-git
+# learning-git and github

-This repo was used to learn how to use git.
+## This is a demo project.This repo was used to learn how to use git and github.